Davidevlops/JS-DSA/Data-structures-graphs.md

 ### Conclusion

-In this episode, we have comprehensively discussed graphs as a type of non linear data structure in JavaScript.
+In this segment, we have comprehensively discussed graphs as a type of non-linear data structure in JavaScript.
 We implemented a detailed example demonstrating how to create and manipulate graphs, covering various operations.
-In the next episode, we'll explore tress as a type of non-linear data structure.
+In the next episode, we'll explore trees as a type of non-linear data structure.

 ### Resources and References